ameek/task-tracker/README.md

 tracker export csv 2025-08-14 2025-08-20

 # Custom filename for daily report
-tracker export csv 2025-08-20 "" "daily_standup_report.csv"
+tracker export csv 2025-08-20 "" "daily_progress_report.csv"

 # Monthly report in JSON format for detailed analysis
 tracker export json 2025-08-01 2025-08-31 "august_detailed_report.json"
 ```

-**💡 Recommendation for Manager Reports:**
+**💡 Recommendation for Reports:**
 - **Use CSV format** - Opens directly in Excel/Google Sheets
 - **Include date ranges** - Be specific about the reporting period
-- **Use descriptive filenames** - Make it easy for your manager to understand
+- **Use descriptive filenames** - Make it easy to understand and organize
-- The CSV includes: Date, Times, Duration, Task Description, Learning outcomes, Links, and Status
+- The CSV includes: Date, Times, Duration, Task Description, Learning outcomes, and Status
 - **Files are saved to:** `~/task-reports/` (easy to find and share)

 ## ⚙️ Requirements